-The Howdy Bots travel to at least two official competitions in March and April, and will potentially attend the FIRST Texas District Championship and FIRST World Championship competition (Houston) in April.
+The Howdy Bots travel to at least two official competitions in the qualification events held during March and April, and will likely attend the FIRST Texas District Championship and FIRST World Championship competition (Houston) in April.
 Each student and mentor must pay their own way (hotel rooms, meals, transportation, etc.) for each of these competitions (travel is not covered by dues).
 The team will book a block of rooms together for the best rates.
 All team members are expected to stay in the team accommodations.